Contact us today to start attracting more patients! 310 879 8003

 On January 2, 2023, Edward Tian, a senior at Princeton University, tweeted his beta version of GPTZero.

-GPTZero is a software application that aims to detect whether a piece of text is human-written or ChatGPT-generated.
+GPTZero (a ChatGPT detector) is a software application that aims to detect whether a piece of text is human-written or ChatGPT-generated.
 The app uses these two metrics to make its “judgments”: perplexity and burstiness.

 Perplexity refers to the randomness of the text’s word choice, while burstiness compares this factor across sentences.

-High perplexity score suggests that a sentence is human-made.
+A high perplexity score suggests that a sentence is human-made.
 Burstiness is the perplexity score of the entire content.

 These results suggest that even high AI content percentage scores may only sometimes mean that the text’s author is an AI.